 Martindale Brightwood Community Development Corporation (MBCDC) is looking to preserve our housing stock and allow our residents to age safely in place.
 Our home repair programs are income-based and focused on essential repairs.
 All qualifying households must be 80% or below the area median income (AMI) and homes must be owner-occupied.
 Due to the high demand, some programs have a waitlist.
-The timeline to process applications varies based on the funder’s requirements.
-Applicants must complete a pre-screen form which can be downloaded from our website.
+We have allocated all of our home repair dunds, and the wait list will be closed until January 2025.

 Area Median Income (AMI)